HuyVu0508/psychgenerator/README.md

-# Psychgenerator: Artificially Intelligent Language with Personality
+# PsychGenerator: Artificially Intelligent Language with Personality

 This is the code base for the PsychGenerator, a language generative model with the control of underlying psychology constructs, with additional demographics.